Computer Science Theory/Discrete Mathematics Subplan

 - 15 additional units of Math Department courses numbered 101 and above or approved courses in other disciplines with significant mathematical content, up to 6 of which can be taken for CR/NC.

-Note: All Spring 2020 Stanford courses that would in ordinary times count towards the department units for the Math major and minor will continue to do, and likewise for elective units.
-Courses taken in Spring 2020 will not count against the CR/NC limit for elective units.
-Transfer credits for courses taken elsewhere during Spring 2020 and judged equivalent to Stanford courses will be treated the same as those Stanford courses.
+Note: Math courses taken during Spring 2020 or during the 2020-21 academic year that ordinarily count toward the Math major will still be valid if taken S/NC (Spring 2020) or CR/NC (2020-21).
+These will not count against the limit of 6 CR/NC elective units that may be applied towards the major.
+Transfer credits for courses taken elsewhere during Spring 2020 or the 2020-21 academic year and judged equivalent to Stanford courses will be treated the same as those Stanford courses.

 See the Major Requirements page for full details.

 The selection of courses for the 64 total units must contain the required courses listed in the link below.
 For the purposes of the Subplan, the required Computer Science Department courses can count toward either the 49 units of Math Department courses or the 15 additional units.
 All required courses must be taken for a letter grade.